ntiss/sonar-apigee-plugin/README.md

 ## Implemented Rules

 The rule IDs come from the [apigeecs/bundle-linter](https://github.com/apigeecs/bundle-linter).
-Some rules won't be implemented in this plugin due to SonarQube limitations.
-Mainly, SonarQube scanner works file by file without saying when the scan is finished.
-Therefore, it's not possible to check rules over the whole bundle.
 Other rules start from "500" to not interfer with the first rules.
 Example : PD500.

 **Legend :**